ambaradan/docsmarker/docs/rocksmarker/install.md

 !!! tip "Removing Neovim"

-    CMake target provides for the removal of all files installed with the ==make install== command:
+    For its removal, a CMake target is provided that removes all files installed by ==make install==

     ```bash
     sudo cmake --build build/ --target uninstall